HFG African Fellows

 The Harry Frank Guggenheim African Fellow Awards (formerly the Harry Frank Guggenheim Young African Scholars) recognize emerging African scholars studying aspects of violence on or directly related to the African continent.

-Applications for 2025-2026 will open on December 1, 2024.
+Applications for 2025-2026 are open

 Every two years, the Foundation selects a cohort of Harry Frank Guggenheim African Fellows.
 Approximately a dozen emerging scholars are recognized for projects judged to be of high quality and closely relevant to the Foundation’s interest in violence.